hchungdelta/Machine_Learning/README.md

 To improve this, my assumptions is:
 - Need to build a larger neural network, more and more compulational costs are required.
 - The handwritten digits on writing panel maybe quite different from the **real** handwritten digits in the MINST database.
-~~- My handwritten digits are nothing but a scrawl as my elementary school teacher always told me.~~
+~~My handwritten digits are nothing but a scrawl as my elementary school teacher always told me.~~